theo-brown/jetto-mobo/docs/source/bayesopt.rst

 1. Observe initial values
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-At each optimisation step, we're allowed to observe the true value at a number of `x`-locations (in this case, 3).
+At each optimisation step, we're allowed to observe the true value at a number of :math:`x`-locations (in this case, 3).

 .. tip:: To generate the initial sample locations, we recommend using **Sobol sampling**.

     Sobol sampling uses a pseudorandom generator to produce a set of evenly distributed ('low-discrepancy') samples.
     In comparison with true random samples, Sobol samples provide a more complete coverage of the space, at the expense of being less 'random'.